Syllabus 2024

 • Basic of microwave and microwave cavity

-• Transmission (S21) measurement of a superconducting cavity
+• Transmission (S21) measurement of a cavity

 [1] https://www2.kek.jp/accl/people/takata/Publications/KEK_Report_2003-11.pdf